mojohealy/mojohealy/content/authors/mojo/_index.md

 #   link = "files/cv.pdf"
 +++

 I am the National Manager, Career Education for myfuture.edu.au, Australia's national career education platform.
-Prior to this role I led the career development training programs from careerED Academy.
+Prior to this role I led the design and delivery of career development training programs for careerED Academy.
 I have also been a careers and employability educator at several universities, leading the development of a range of services and programs in and alongside the curriculum and contributing to the development of institution-wide career, employability, and work-integrated learning strategies and frameworks.
 I am recognised as a leader in the field of career development and employability.

 I hold a PhD in careers and employability learning and my research has been published in leading international journals and edited collections.